rudeboybert/ReedJukebox/README.md

 * `reed_jukebox_shiny_code.Rmd`: R markdown code to create Shiny app
 * `README.Rmd`: R markdown code to generate this page

-Click "Download ZIP" on the bottom-right of this page to obtain all necessary files.
+Click "Download ZIP" on the bottom-right of the right-hand menu to obtain all necessary files.